andifalk/cloud-security-workshop/labs/initial/product/README.md

 ![Rest_API_Users](images/rest_api_users_response.png)

-Both endpoints are secured by basic authentication or form based login. you can access the endpoints by using the following user credentials (acces for users list requires `ADMIN` role):
+Both endpoints are secured by basic authentication or form based login. you can access the endpoints by using the following user credentials (access for users list requires `ADMIN` role):

 | Username/Password               | Role(s)     |
 |---------------------------------|-------------|